Who are we?

 We once had a dream to sail our own ship together with friends and guests over the oceans and far away from the crowded life to enjoy everything that makes the sea so special.
 Little by little, this dream has come true.
 We are still surprised by spectacular sunrises and sunsets, starry skies, moonlit and moonless nights, dolphins who play for hours alongside our ship and of course the whales, who swim alongside the Anne-Margaretha!

-Our ship has completed three world trips: from the Netherlands via Portugal, across the Atlantic to Brazil, then south to Argentina, Patagonia and Antarctica.
+Our ship has completed four world trips: from the Netherlands via Portugal, across the Atlantic to Brazil, then south to Argentina, Patagonia and Antarctica.

 In 2014-2015 we took an alternative route home, visiting our dream destination Cape Town and home again and via the Azores.

 We have already made 12 trips to the Arctic, to Spitsbergen and once even to Franz Joseph Land!

 See also the sailing program 2019!